All Episodes

 And I did read that there were some people looking to bring legal action against you, which, by the way, is just a means, I think, of trying to stop you from doing the work you're doing.

-Sean, they I mean, going back to the two years ago to the videos we did on Creamer where they were inciting violence at Trump rallies, that guy Creamer is suing us for bogus things for for uh intrusion and trespass and tortious interference.
+Sean, I mean, going back to the two years ago to the videos we did on Creamer where they were inciting violence at Trump rallies, that guy, Creamer, is suing us for bogus things for intrusion and trespass and tortious interference.

 They're coming after us.

-They're trying to use litigation as a weapon to silence us and to stop us and to send a message to everyone out there that if you expose them, then they're gonna come after you too.
+They're trying to use litigation as a weapon to silence us and to stop us and to send a message to everyone out there that if you expose them, then they're going to come after you too.

 By the way, we did have a victory real quick.